C&C Custom 67: Sails and sail handling

 When first launched her sails were Hood Eclipse ultraviolet-resistant cloth.
 The main and foresail are an identical 577 sqft (She only qualifies as a schooner because the after mast is stepped on foot higher than the fore.)
 These two sails reef and furl into Hood Stoway spars equipped with electric roller furling with manual back up.
 The 816 sqft foresail has Hood Sea Furl manual roller furling assisted by the powered Barient winches (also with manual back up).
 The four self-tailing Barinet primary and secondary winches surrounding the cockpit are also electrically driven, again with manual back up just in case.
 Working sail area is 2000 sqft and a crew of three can have all working sails set and flying (or furled) in under 15 minutes.

 Thanks to the adjustments possible with the roller rig, Archangel can be balanced under any conditions.
 In heavy weather, her 9.8-oz man would be completely furled, leaving as much of the 17-oz. foresail as required to balance the 10.5-oz. jib rolled down to storm size.

 For light airs, Archangel carries a 7-oz. genoa, an 890 sqft main staysail, and a spinnaker, allowing her to set 6000 sqft of sail for downwind sailing.

 Accommodations

 Archangel has extensive interior joinery of teak with white painted bulkheads, cabin soles of teak and holly, and deckheads strip planked in cedar.
-She has a master stateroom which includes a large double aft cabin with en-suite heads equipped with a shower-bathsauna.
+She has a master stateroom which includes a large double aft cabin with en-suite heads equipped with a shower, baths, and sauna.

 There is a comprehensive galley equipped with a dual fridge/freezer system, stainless steel gimballed 4-burner cooker with oven, microwave, and two stainless steel sinks.

 The large saloon has a fireplace, two sitting areas (one with a gimballed table for dining at sea), and a navigation station.

 Forward of the saloon are two twin guest cabins plus an additional guest or crew cabin in the forepeak with an access hatch to the foredeck.